 I hope that you can work towards overcoming the voices in your head that are less than encouraging, that you can see the value in your work and you can continue to share it with others!
 You have a light, let it shine!

 I am Katy Murray.
-A believer, a wife and a red head.

 I love adventure.
 Any adventure.